Business Food Waste Partnership Grants

 • The project has measurable project objectives and achievable outcomes

-• Explanation of how project activities will deliver on anticipated outcomes
+• Explanation of how the project will deliver on anticipated outcomes

 • Project activities and anticipated outcomes directly support food waste diversion from landfill